Presenter's Page for Abbie & Williams Spring 2006 Tour

 (For trombone and quadraphonic tape based on the the Book of Revelation.)

-by William Osborne
+William Osborne -- compostion

 The electronic music of the surround sound creates a sonic environment in which the trombone is the central figure.
 The work explores all aspects of the trombone, ranging from expressions of "divine wrath," to wild rhythmic unisons with the Four Horsemen, to the gentlest, meditative lyricism.